cvonk/vscode-starters/ESP32/README.md

 The JTAG interface hooks directly to the CPU.
 That allows it do stop the CPU, set breakpoints and have access the CPU has access to.

 To use this JTAG interface, we need exclusive access to specific pins on the ESP32.
 Two different approaches:
 - Some development boards (e.g. ESP-WROVER-KIT) have a USB interface with two channels.
 The first is used for JTAG while the other is used for a serial port.
-With the ESP-WROVER-KIT, make sure to connect the JTAG jumpers on JP2 to prevent "Error: libusb_open() failed with LIBUSB_ERROR_NOT_SUPPORTED".
+With the ESP-WROVER-KIT, make sure to connect the JTAG jumpers on JP2 to prevent `Error: libusb_open() failed with LIBUSB_ERROR_NOT_SUPPORTED`.
 - Other boards bring out the raw JTAG interface using a 10 pin header that should be connected to a JTAG/USB interface, such as the [ESP-PROG](https://github.com/espressif/esp-iot-solution/blob/master/documents/evaluation_boards/ESP-Prog_guide_en.md).
 With the interface, make sure to set the `JTAG PWR SEL` jumper for 3.3V.
 Also try to keep the connection short (<10 cm)
 - If the board has neither, and GPIO12-15 are left you can connect them yourself to a JTAG/USB interface as follows:
     - RESET/RS to TRST_N